 - The Simpsons did this once, in an episode where Homer won a motorcycle in a steak-eating contest.

-- There's a pair of Star Wars: Clone Wars episodes (Chapter 4 and Chapter 8) in which Obi-wan Kenobi and a platoon of clone lancers do this against IG lancer droids and the bounty hunter Durge, on speeder bikes.
+- In the Star Wars: Clone Wars episodes 4 and 8, Obi-wan Kenobi and a platoon of clone lancers do this against IG lancer droids and the bounty hunter Durge, riding speeder bikes.

 - Hal Jordan does this (on a flying motorbike) as part of a tournament in the Green Lantern: The Animated Series episode "Heir Apparent".